Candidates for IPL Photofacial

 It is extremely important to avoid sun exposure 2-3 months before and after your treatment.

 We are conveniently located to serve Beverly Hills, West Hollywood, & Los Angeles.
 However, we are available to help with coordinating your stay if you are an Out-of-Town Patient.

 Some patients see results after a single IPL session.
-However, in most cases a series of sessions is best in order to obtain a worthwhile outcome.
-Dr. Foulad recommends most patients receive a series of 3 to 6 sessions for an optimum result.
-Dr. Foulad will determine an individual treatment plan based on your specific goals and desired outcome during your consultation.
+However, in most cases, a series of sessions is best in order to obtain a worthwhile outcome.
+We typically recommends most patients receive a series of 3 sessions for an optimum result.
+We will determine an individual treatment plan based on your specific goals and desired outcome during your consultation.

 After the IPL treatment, there may be mild redness and darkening of spots.
 This typically resolves within a few days to a week.
 Most patients are comfortable returning to work and social activities the same or the following day.